-PSYC 507 Therapy II
+Therapy II

 Second semester seminar and supervised training in basic clinical skills, including interviewing, development of a therapeutic relationship, managing the process of therapy and assessing therapy progress.
-Prerequisites: PSYC 506; active standing in the clinical program; must have approved clinical placement.
-(3-0-3)
+Requires active standing in the clinical program and approved clinical placement.
+Open only to Psychology majors.

-Ethics and Professional Issues I
+Ethics & Professional Issues I

 This is an introductory course designed around ethical issues confronting clinical psychologists.
-It is offered to incoming first year students in an effort to allow them to think about ethical issues in treatment, assessment, and professional behavior.
+It is offered to incoming first year clinical students to allow them to think about ethical issues in treatment, assessment, and professional behavior.
 Using the APA ethics code as a guide, students present and respond to ethical dilemmas that they may face as they embark upon their career as clinical psychologists.
 Other professional issues are also discussed including the transition to graduate school, course selection decisions, and any other general graduate school questions that may arise.
+Open only to Psychology majors.
 (2-0-2)

-Ethics and Professional Issues II
+Ethics & Professional Issues II

-This is a continuation of PSYC508, but offered to second semester, third year students.
+This is a continuation of PSYC 508 but offered to second semester, third year students.
 It is designed to prepare students for the later parts of the graduate student experience.
-Topics include dissertation research, the internship experience, and early job and career decisions.
+Topics include dissertation research, the internship experience, early job and career decisions, supervision, and consultation.
 Barriers to successful completion of the program are discussed and problem solved.
-Ethical issues such as those confronting new Ph.D.s are also introduced.
+Ethical issues such as those confronting new Ph.D.'s are also introduced.
+Open only to Psychology majors.
 (1-0-1)